hoodieblanket/learningJourney/Lets Learn Network Security/Sec+.md

   - Email: DKIM uses digital signatures to verify authenticity and SPF checks for coming from authorised IP of a domain - Both to guard against spoofing of emails.
   - USB: disabling USB or no "admin" rights

-**Exploitation** - Goal: Gain access but its not a finishing line for the attack
+**4. Exploitation** - Goal: Gain access but its not a finishing line for the attack

 - Attack succeed and the weapon has been delivered
   - SQL injection